kzzzr/dbt_clickhouse_lab/README.md

     dbt run-operation init_s3_sources
     ```

-    Statements will be run separately from a list to avoid error:
+    Statements will be executed one by one to avoid error:

     ```
     DB::Exception: Syntax error (Multi-statements are not allowed)
     ```

-1. Describe sources in [sources.yml](./models/sources/sources.yml) files
+1. Describe sources in [sources.yml](./models/sources/sources.yml) file

 1. Build staging models: